DataIntellectTech/TorQ/docs/dataaccess.md

 |`var`      |Return the Variance of a list                        |```(enlist`var)!enlist enlist `price```          |No                                 |
 |`wavg`     |Return the weighted mean of two lists                |```(enlist`wavg)!enlist enlist `asize`ask```     |No                                 |
 |`wsum`     |Return the weighted sum of two lists                 |```(enlist`wsum)!enlist enlist `asize`ask```     |No                                 |

+Should a user wish to use a disabled cross process aggreagtions they should leverage the postprocessing key (see the postprocessing example in further examples).

 The following function can be used to merge two aggregation dictionaries: